himanshuro/weather-scrapper/README.md

 # weather-scrapper
-Website made using HTML, CSS and JavaScript and an API
+Website made using HTML, CSS and JavaScript and an API <br>
+Weather of a city is displayed with the help of an API from openweathermap.org <br>